 By nature, startups are chaotic.
-An early employee’s scope of work doesn’t fit into a neat box and it won’t match the job description.
-You should aim to hire people who aren’t just OK with this, but are excited by the opportunity.
+An early employee’s scope of work doesn’t fit into a neat box and it won’t always match the job description.
+You should aim to hire people who aren’t just OK with this but are excited by the opportunity.

-During my time as Head of Recruiting at Wealthfront, the founder and CEO Andy Rachleff used to say to me, “Every startup hire should exhibit the potential to be a VP one day.”
-Essentially, what that means is that founders should set the expectation that change is constant and only hire those who seek out new challenges and thrive in an ever-changing environment.
-It’s worth pointing out that you don't want to hire the person that EXPECTS to become a VP right away.
+During my time as head of recruiting at Wealthfront, the founder and CEO, Andy Rachleff, used to say to me, “Every startup hire should exhibit the potential to be a VP one day.”
+In other words, founders should set the expectation that change is constant and only hire people who seek out new challenges and thrive in an ever-changing environment.
+It’s worth pointing out that you don't want to hire the person who EXPECTS to become a VP right away.
 Rather, it's about the candidate having a very high slope, not very high requirements.

 One good proxy for this potential for exponential impact or “professional upside” is looking at a candidate’s career trajectory.
 Here are few things to keep in mind as you vet the candidate:

 Here are other ways to look for this quality that go beyond a resume:

 Keep in mind that this isn't an exhaustive list.
 Essentially, you’re looking for a track record of grit and ambition.

 An early team sets a company’s cultural foundation.
 When hiring at a startup, it’s never too early to emphasize cultural alignment.
 Seeking a candidate who's the right culture-fit does not undermine the importance of making a technically strong hire.
 They are equally important traits.
 Remember, you can teach somebody a new skill, but it’s a lot harder to teach somebody passion.